What Are Molecular Sieve Beads and How They Work?

 4A Molecular Sieve

-Molecular sieve classified as 4A have pore diameters close to 4 Angstroms, which allow large molecules to pass through.
-Commonly used to separate water molecules, carbon dioxide, and sulfur compounds in petroleum and chemical industries where contaminants need to be efficiently removed without the use of another medium or process.
+4A Molecular sieve have pore diameters close to 4 Angstroms, which allow molecules smaller than 4A to pass through and be absorbed.
+Commonly used to absorb water molecules, carbon dioxide, ammonia, ammonium ions, sulfur dioxide, hydrogen sulfide, ethane, ethylene, and sulfur compounds in petroleum and chemical industries where contaminants need to be efficiently removed without the use of another medium or process.
 Such as re-proofing alcohol by removing water content and thus raising the alcohol percentage.
-Very high in adsorption capacity, these beads can be used multiple times to selectively remove a specific compound.

-Sieve Beads for the Cannabis Industry - 10A (13x) Sieve
+Sieve Beads for the Cannabis Industry

 How Much Water Can Molecular Sieve Beads Hold?